gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 ### Via Gear GUI

-The easiest way to download the program is to use the official website [idea.gear-tech.io](https://idea.gear-tech.io)
+The easiest way to submit the program is to use the official website [idea.gear-tech.io](https://idea.gear-tech.io).

 ### Via Polkadot.js.org

-Also to submit a program you can use the standard GUI for substrate-based projects.
-It's [polkadot{.js}](https://polkadot.js.org) app.
+Also, you can use the standard GUI for substrate-based projects to submit a program.
+It's the [polkadot{.js}](https://polkadot.js.org) app.
 Use `gear.submitProgram` extrinsic in Developer -> Extrinsic menu.

 ![img alt](./img/polkadot-gui.png)

 ### Via gear-js library

 Gear-js library that provides a simple and intuitive way to connect GEAR Component APIs, includes interaction with programs.
-More details [Gear API](https://wiki.gear-tech.io/api/connect)
+More details [Gear API](https://wiki.gear-tech.io/api/connect).